Events

 -

-Marion Natural History Museum 8 Spring Street, Marion, MA, United StatesProgram will be taught by wildflower and pollinator enthusiast Maggie Payne.
-We'll learn a little about the flowers and bees in our area and create seed "bombs" of wildflowers to take home and plant.
+Marion Natural History Museum 8 Spring Street, Marion, MA, United StatesOur native bees and insects are an important resource for pollination - essential for the production of the fruits and vegetables that we eat.
+Wildflower and pollinator enthusiast, Maggie Payne will teach us about the flowers and pollinators in our area and create seed "bombs" of wildflowers to take home and plant.

 -